cerealcoder/dexcom-js/README.md

 ```

-## getEstimatedGlucoseValues(oauthTokens, startTime, endTime)
+## getEstimatedGlucoseValues

+`getEstimatedGlucoseValues(oauthTokens, startTime, endTime)`

-Obtains the estimated glucose values for the date range specified by arguments `startDate` and `endDate`.
+Obtains the estimated glucose values for the time range specified by arguments `startDate` and `endDate`.

 Argument `oauthTokens` is an Object that contains the following properties: